Thank you for subscribing

 Many ducted systems now come with smart features, allowing you to turn your system on or off in certain rooms and adjust the temperature using your smartphone.

-• Installation cost: Ducted air con installation can be quite expensive, climbing to $6,000 or more.
+• Unit and installation cost: Ducted air con systems can be quite expensive, climbing from $9,000 for a small, single-storey home to $20,000 for a large, multi-storey home.

 • Best suited for: Larger homes where you want to cool several rooms at once.